aluxnimm/outlookcaldavsynchronizer/README.md

 - **calDavReadWriteTimeout**; timeout for caldav read/write requests (default 5 sec)
 - **enableTaskSynchronization** Support for task sync (alpha) true or false

-If you have problems with SSL/TLS and self-signed certificates, you can change the following settings at your own risk.
-The recommended way would be to add the self signed cert to the Local Computer Trusted Root Certification Authorities You can import the cert by running the MMC as Administrator.

-- **disableCertificateValidation** set to true to disable SSL/TLS certificate validation, major security risk, use with caution!
-- **enableSsl3** set to true to enable deprecated SSLv3, major security risk, use with caution!
-- **enableTls12** set to false to disable TLS12, not recommended

 In the section `system.net` you can define proxy settings, e.g. use of NTLM credentials